RustieNewton/copytothebox-linux-desktop/README.md

 # OVERVIEW
 A user-friendly Linux desktop app in Python that is a wrapper for rsync.
-It pushes new and updated files from the users documents, downloads, photos, and videos to their personal home server, called Brainbox.
+It pushes new and updated files from the users documents, downloads, photos, and videos to their personal microserver, called Brainbox.
 It runs in the background with a timer script that periodically calls a runner to sync.
+Started by systemd.
 It also establishes a systemd service that runs on user login.

-# detail
-The user signs in at first with their server credentials, and on success the app receives auth token and public domain name from the server.
-On system start the systemd service starts a timer.
-The user has a UI to update settings which the timer and runner will read when running.
-The user can also disable sync altogether, read logs, see last sync. and other wonderful and useful things.

 # repo structure
 copytothebox-linux-desktop/